Intercompany agreements: Types, benefits, and best practices

 Intercompany agreements are contracts between entities under common ownership, while third-party contracts are between independent, unrelated businesses.

-Why do you need intercompany agreements?
+Why you need intercompany agreements

 Intercompany agreements clarify your operational responsibilities between entities, preventing misunderstandings and ensuring continuity, even when leadership changes.